samtay/so-hs/README.md

    memory.
 1. filters are finicky but work -- remember to make filter unsafe to not worry about printing weird chars
-2. add a `--create-filters` sub command to update xdga data with named filter
+2. add a `--update-filters` sub command to update xdga data with named filter. in fact, maybe this ships without hardcoded filters and on first run, creates new filter and stores in xdga data.
 3. apparently i need to accept gzip?
 4. template haskell or makefile to replace `@@STACKEXCHANGE_API_KEY@@` with my own, but allow it to be overridable with envvar `$STACKEXCHANGE_API_KEY` and